 What to eat and drink at Franjo Tudman Airport

 Now for an easy one … How much for a bottle of water?
 At Caffe Nero a bottle of water costs 21 kuna (that’s around £2.40 / €2.80 / $3.50) which is nothing unusual for an airport.
 Are you trying to save the environment by carrying a refill bottle?
-Well, bad luck for you as there are no fountains to be found.
-You technically can do it in the rest rooms, but the water is lukewarm.
+Well, bad luck for you as there are no water fountains to be found (as of the last visit in September 2022).
+You can fill up your water bottle in the restrooms, the water used to be lukewarm, but they seem to have changed it.

 Whatever.
 What about the real essentials?
 Is there Wi-Fi?
 Yes!
 And since there isn’t much to do to kill time you and Wi-Fi will be besties.
 Like at most airports all you do is sign in and you are online!
 There wasn’t a time limit and it was really quick – so you can blame them for all the posts I’m spewing at you at the moment.